DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 ### Villager dialog

+They should move around a bit between all these story flags, though chunking them to the following four is fine

 - INTRO (`ch2-storyflag-round` = 0)
 	- [ ] Villagers direct you to western dungeon (castle)
 - FIRST ROUND: normal (`ch2-storyflag-round` <= 2)